Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Definitions

-Let $G$ be a graph with rings $\RR$.
-A {\em precoloring} of $\RR$ is a proper $3$-coloring of the graph $H=\bigcup {\RR}$.
-Note that $H$ is a (not necessarily induced) subgraph of $G$.
-A precoloring $\phi$ of $\RR$ {\em extends to a $3$-coloring of $G$} if there exists a proper $3$-coloring $\psi$ of $G$ such that $\phi(v)\neq \psi(v)$ for every weak vertex ring $v$ and $\phi(v)=\psi(v)$ for every other vertex $v$ incident with one of the rings.
-The graph $G$ is {\em $\RR$-critical} if $G\neq H$ and for every proper subgraph $G'$ of $G$ that contains $\RR$, there exists a precoloring of ${\RR}$ that extends to a $3$-coloring of $G'$, but not to a $3$-coloring of $G$.
-If $\RR$ consists of a single ring $R$, then we abbreviate $\{R\}$-critical to \emph{$R$-critical}.
-For a precoloring $\phi$ of the rings, the graph $G$ is {\em $\phi$-critical} if $G\neq H$ and $\phi$ does not extend to a $3$-coloring of $G$, but it extends to a $3$-coloring of every proper subgraph of $G$ that contains $\RR$.
+Let $G$ be a graph with rings $\cal R$.
+Let $H=\bigcup {\cal R}$ and let $H'$ be a (not necessarily induced) subgraph of $G$ obtained from $H$ by, for each weak vertex-like ring $R$, removing the main vertex and one of the non-main vertices of $R$ (or by removing two vertices of $R$ if $R$ has no main vertex), so that $H'$ intersects $R$ in exactly one non-main vertex.
+A {\em precoloring} $\psi$ of $\cal R$ is a $3$-coloring of the graph $H'$.
+A precoloring of $\cal R$ {\em extends to a $3$-coloring of $G$} if there exists a $3$-coloring $\phi$ of $G$ such that $\phi(v)=\psi(v)$ for every $v\in V(H')$.
+The graph $G$ is {\em $\cal R$-critical} if $G\neq H$ and for every proper subgraph $G'$ of $G$ that contains $H$, there exists a precoloring of ${\cal R}$ that extends to a $3$-coloring of $G'$, but not to a $3$-coloring of $G$.
+For a precoloring $\kappa$ of $\cal R$ the graph $G$ is {\em $\kappa$-critical} if $\kappa$ does not extend to a $3$-coloring of $G$, but it extends to a $3$-coloring of every proper subgraph of $G$ that contains $\cal R$.

-Let us remark that if $G$ is $\phi$-critical for some $\phi$, then it is $\RR$-critical, but the converse is not true (for example, consider a graph consisting of a single facial ring with two chords).
-On the other hand, if $\phi$ is a precoloring of the rings of $G$ that does not extend to a $3$-coloring of $G$, then $G$ contains a (not necessarily unique) $\phi$-critical subgraph.
+Let us remark that if $G$ is $\kappa$-critical for some $\kappa$, then it is $\cal R$-critical, but the converse is not true (for example, consider a graph consisting of a single ring with two chords).
+On the other hand, if $\kappa$ is a precoloring of the rings of $G$ that does not extend to a $3$-coloring of $G$, then $G$ contains a (not necessarily unique) $\kappa$-critical subgraph.

+Weak vertex-like rings are just a technical device that we need at one point in the proof.
+Fortunately, we can usually get by without any special considerations of weak rings, due to the following observation.

+\begin{lemma} Let $G$ be a graph embedded in a surface with rings $\RR$.
+Let $\RR'$ be the same set of rings as $\RR$, except that no vertex-like ring of $\RR'$ is designated to be weak.
+If $G$ is $\RR$-critical, then $G$ also is $\RR'$-critical. \end{lemma} \begin{proof} Let $G'$ be a proper subgraph of $G$ that contains $\RR'$.
+Since $G$ is $\RR$-critical, there exists a precoloring $\psi$ of $\RR$ that extends to a $3$-coloring $\phi$ of $G'$, but does not extend to $G$.
+Let $\psi'$ be the restriction of $\phi$ to $\bigcup\RR'$.
+Then $\psi'$ gives a precoloring of $\RR'$ that extends to a $3$-coloring of $G'$ (namely, $\phi$), but does not extend to $G$. \end{proof}

 Let $G$ be a graph embedded in a disk with one ring $R$ of length $l\ge5$.
 We say that $G$ is {\em exceptional} if it satisfies one of the conditions below (see Figure~\ref{fig-except}):